amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 // Simba roars.
 {% endcodeblock %}

-Looks how legible this ES6 code looks compared with ES5 and they do exaclty the same.
+Looks how legible this ES6 code looks compared with ES5 and they do exactly the same.
 Win!

 ## Native Promises